Dimensions of Diversity in Human Perceptions of Algorithmic Fairness: Related Work

-In the present study, we focus on the association between people's individual characteristics and their perceptions of \emph{procedural} fairness, namely the perceived fairness of using different features for making algorithmic decisions, vs. the fairness of using an algorithm generally in a specific context, as done in the aforementioned works.
-Most closely related to our work, \citet{pierson2017gender} explored the impact of gender on perceptions of algorithmic fairness, finding women to be less likely than men to favor including gender as a feature in a system designed to recommend courses to students. \citet{grgic2018beyond}, who consider the same decision context and set of features as we do, descriptively comment on the differences between the extremes on the political spectrum.
-They find that very liberal respondents perceive the use of features for making bail decisions as less fair than very conservative ones.
+In the present study, we focus on the association between people's individual characteristics and their perceptions of \emph{procedural} fairness, namely the perceived fairness of using different features for making algorithmic decisions.
+Most closely related to our work, \citet{pierson2017gender} explored the impact of gender on perceptions of algorithmic fairness, finding women to be less likely than men to favor including gender as a feature in a system designed to recommend courses to students. \citet{grgic2018beyond}, who considered the same decision context and set of features as we do, descriptively commented on the differences between the extremes on the political spectrum.
+They found that very liberal respondents perceive the use of features for making bail decisions as less fair than very conservative ones.

-\citet{albach2021role} build up on the work of \citet{grgic2018human}, expanding their study of the impact of features' properties on fairness judgments to six distinct decision contexts: bail, child protective services, hospital resources, insurance rates, loans, and unemployment aid.
-They find that people's judgments are predominantly consistent across the six decision-making domains, with some domain-specific demographic differences.
-They examine the relationship between three demographic features: gender, race, and educational attainment on these fairness ratings.
-Across all six scenarios and features, they find few demographic effects.
+\citet{albach2021role} built upon the work of \citet{grgic2018human}, expanding their study of the impact of features' properties on fairness judgments to six distinct decision contexts: bail, child protective services, hospital resources, insurance rates, loans, and unemployment aid.
+They found that people's judgments were predominantly consistent across the six decision-making domains, with some domain-specific demographic differences.
+They examined the relationship between three demographic features: gender, race, and educational attainment on these fairness ratings.
+Across all six scenarios and features, they found few demographic effects.
 Of the 4,536 potential relationships they evaluated, only 21 showed a significant correlation with a demographic: race and education.
 Namely, POC and higher-educated participants rated the fairness of using a few features higher than other respondents.
-The authors call for further work in this area, however, given the few relationships they observed and the limited set of factors they analyzed.
+The authors call for further work in this area, given the few relationships they observed and the limited set of factors they analyzed.

 In our work, we answer this call.
-We explore a broader set of individual characteristics, including both a wider set of demographics as well as prior personal experiences, inspired by prior work in social psychology reviewed below.
+We explore a broader set of individual characteristics, including both a wider set of demographics as well as prior personal experiences, inspired by work in social psychology reviewed below.